 Are your gums swollen and puffy?
 Do your gums bleed when you brush your teeth?
 Do your gums seem to be receding further, thereby exposing your teeth even more?
-If so, you may be suffering from a dangerous gum disease called periodontitis.
+If so, you may suffer from a dangerous gum disease called periodontitis.
 Gingivitis, an infection of the gums, is the beginning of periodontitis.
 When you brush or floss your teeth, your gums may bleed, which is one of the early symptoms of gingivitis.
-This disease is really dangerous and it can lead to bone loss and tooth loss if it’s not treated in time.
-If you notice any of the signs and symptoms of periodontitis, consult URBN Dental in Midtown or Uptown periodontitis Houston immediately for diagnosis and Periodontitis Treatment.
+This disease is dangerous and can lead to bone loss and tooth loss if it’s not treated in time.
+If you notice any signs and symptoms of periodontitis, consult URBN Dental in Midtown or Uptown periodontitis Houston immediately for diagnosis and Periodontitis Treatment.

 What is Periodontitis?

 Periodontitis is an advanced gum disease characterized by inflamed gums and infected support structures and teeth.
 This disease is caused by periodontal bacteria that infect your teeth and gums.
 Additionally, you can observe some tooth discoloration, known as plaque.
 On your teeth, plaque is a deposit of germs and food particles.
 Although germs exist in your mouth all the time, they only cause problems when their numbers substantially grow.
 This could occur if you don’t regularly floss, brush your teeth, or undergo dental cleanings.
 The inflammation, redness, and swelling you experience is actually the body’s defense response to the presence of these bacteria.
 However, even though these are your body’s warning signs, they can also be dangerous.